wp-statistics/wp-statistics/readme.txt

 * Detection method (javascript vs server side PHP)
 * Centralized exclusions

-Services that use centralized databases, like Google Analytics, for spam and robot detection have better detection that WP Statistics can.
+Services that use centralized databases, like Google Analytics, for spam and robot detection have better detection than WP Statistics can.
 The trade off of course is relaying on an external service.

 == Screenshots ==
 1. View stats page.